Denver Broncos vs. Detroit Lions NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Lions stats and trends

-- This season, the Lions have an against-the-spread record of 4-1 in their five games as an underdog of 8 points or more.
+- Detroit has played 12 games, with nine wins against the spread.

+- The Lions have been underdogs by 7.5 points or more six times this year and are 5-1 ATS in those games.

-- Detroit's games this season have hit the over four times in 13 opportunities (30.8%).
+- Detroit's games this season have gone over the total in four out of 13 opportunities (30.8%).

-- Detroit is 3-0 against the spread and 1-2 overall in games when it records more than 18.2 points.
+- Detroit is 3-0 against the spread and 1-2 overall when the team puts up more than 18.2 points.

-- This year the Lions have turned the ball over 16 times, two more than the Broncos' takeaways (14).
+- The Lions have turned the ball over two more times (16 total) than the Broncos have forced a turnover (14) this season.

 Home and road insights

-- At home, the Broncos are unbeaten ATS (1-0) as 8-point favorites or more.
+- The Broncos are unbeaten ATS (1-0) as 7.5-point favorites or greater at home.

-- In six home games this year, Denver has hit the over once.
+- In six home games this season, Denver has hit the over once.

 Powered by Data Skrive.